Reimagine Your Role (Matthew 5:13-16)

 Big Idea: Reimagine your role in the world.
 Live a dual life — do your regular things, but in such a way that people see the difference that Jesus makes in your life.

 One of the best parts about being a kid is imagination.
-Kids have unbelievable imagination.
+Children possess an extraordinary imagination.
 There’s no such thing as an ordinary day in the life of a child.
-From the outside, kids are doing ordinary things: getting up, eating breakfast, walking to school, watching TV, playing, having a bath, going to bed.
+From the outside, kids are doing ordinary things: getting up, eating breakfast, walking to school, watching TV, playing, taking a bath, going to bed.
 But inside the mind of that child, they are astronauts, scientists, princesses, ballerinas, firefighters, cowboys, doctors, and more.

 No wonder kids get so tired!

 The passage we have before us invites us to do the same.
 You are going to leave this place and do ordinary things.
-You’re going to grab dinner tonight.
+You are going to have dinner tonight.
 You will go to bed.
 Tomorrow you will get up and go to school or work.
 But Jesus invites you to reimagine your role.
 You are going to be doing ordinary things, the same things as everyone around you, but with an extraordinary extra role that may not be obvious at first.

 If you were with us last week, we looked at an invitation that Jesus offers us on how to live the good life.
 You’re invited by Jesus to live the good life — a life that’s found in treasuring him above all else.
 Jesus is very concerned with our happiness.
 He described a group of people who don’t look like the world’s picture of success, but who treasure and value him so much that they’re doing well no matter what.
 They’ve based their happiness on something that can never be taken away, and so their happiness is bigger than any problems that come their way.
 Jesus looks at these people and says — and I’m paraphrasing — “Good on them!
 They’ve really discovered how to live!”

 Today we’re looking at what these people look like as they live regular lives in the world.
 Jesus calls us to reimagine our roles in the world.
 On top of the regular things — raising kids, going to work, relaxing on evenings — there’s something else going on in our lives.
 Jesus says: Reimagine your role in the world.
 You’re not just a worker, a professional, a parent, whatever.
-You’re something much more.
+You are so much more than that.

 Salt and Light